-ersian art, also referred to as Iranian art, is an art form made up of many mediums that include painting, pottery, sculpture, metalworking, calligraphy, weaving, and architecture.
-As the historic region of Persia developed, the art movement received multiple influences from neighboring countries, which dictated the style seen in the artworks created.
+Persian art, also referred to as Iranian art, is an art form made up of many mediums that include painting, pottery, sculpture, metalworking, calligraphy, weaving, and architecture.
+As the historic region of Persia developed, Persian art gave and received multiple influences from neighboring countries, which impacted the style seen in the artworks created.
 With the earliest influence dating back to approximately 550 BCE, Persian art exists as one of the richest art heritages in the world.

 - 1 A History of Persian Art

 - 3 Persian Architecture

 - 5 Persia Under Islam

 - 6 Famous Persian Artists and Their Artworks

 - 7 The Emergence of Persian Carpets

 - 8 The Legacy of Ancient Persian Arts